 Here’s what saltwater Ich is and how to identify it:

 A marine parasite from the group of ciliate protozoans named Cryptocaryon irritans, is responsible for the Ich outbreaks that affect saltwater aquarium species.
-Infected fish develop what looks like small white spots that can appear overnight.
-These tiny lesions emerge primarily on the fins and tail of the fish host, but can completely cover its body with time.
+Infected fish develop small white spots that can appear overnight.
+These tiny lesions emerge primarily on the fins and tail of the fish.
 The spots caused by saltwater Ich have a circular shape and are raised, with a diameter of 0.05 to 0.5 mm or 0.002 to 0.02 inches.
 Environmental stress factors such as aggressive tank mates, shipping, and fluctuating water temperatures are all major contributors to White Spot Disease outbreaks in marine aquariums.

 On rare occasions, white lesions may not be visible at the beginning of the outbreak, because the Ich parasite has infected the gills of fish first.

 Full list of exhibited symptoms

 Though parasitic Ich can be diagnosed by its characteristic small white spots, there are also a couple of behavioral symptoms that accompany it.
 These can be used to confirm the infection in the early stages of the outbreak.

 The signs and symptoms that are displayed by saltwater fish infected by Ich are: